TeriyakiBomb/nova-artisan/README.md

 To configure global preferences, open **Extensions → Extension Library** then select Laravel Artisan's **Preferences** tab.
 From here you can specify your preferred shell and enable/disable command success messages.

 <!-- You can also configure preferences on a per-project basis in **Project → Project Settings...** -->

+### Contribution and feedback

+I'll be adding more commands and maybe some extra functionality soon, if there's anything you'd like to see or find any bugs, feel free to open an issue on GitHub.